TheArturthur/CoppermindScraper/Cosmere/Spren.md

 A type of sapient spren that form Nahel Bonds with the Knights Radiant [[Order of Elsecallers\|Order of Elsecallers]], granting them their powers.
 Inkspren grant the [[Surge\|Surges]] of Transformation and Transportation.
 They look like small, human-shaped figures with ink-black skin and clothing, coated in what seems to be oil, with a mother-of-pearl or prismatic quality to their look.
 They are capable of blending into shadows.
 In addition, they can change their size, but not their shape.

-A type of spren mentioned by [[Wyndle\|Wyndle]], who considers 'growing a garden for keenspren' to be a comparison point for the weirdness of a conversation.
+"Keenspren" is a nickname for one of the types of Radiant spren, although which one has not been clarified. [[Wyndle\|Wyndle]] considers "growing a garden for keenspren" to be a comparison point for the weirdness of a conversation.

 For more information, see [[Lightspren\|Lightspren]].